SPEF Files Explained

 Sini

-ol {padding-left:20px;} Standard Parasitic Exchange Format(SPEF) is an IEEE format for specifying chip parasitics.
+Standard Parasitic Exchange Format(SPEF) is an IEEE format for specifying chip parasitics.
 The specification for SPEF is a part of standard 1481-1999 IEEE Standard for Integrated Circuit (IC) Delay and Power Calculation System .
 Latest version of SPEF is part of 1481-2009 IEEE Standard for Integrated Circuit (IC) Open Library Architecture (OLA) .
 The SPEF provides a standard medium to pass parasitic information between EDA tools during any stage in the design process.

-1. All keywords in SPEF start with an asterisk (*), followed by all capital or underscore. e.g. `*DNET`
+1. All keywords in SPEF start with an asterisk (*), followed by all capital or underscore. e.g. *DNET

 2. Keywords, identifiers, characters, and numbers are delimited by syntax characters, whitespace, or newline.